Skip to content

 API Key API Key generated in step one.
 Note that API key should have ‘Advanced’ security level with a role of “Viewer”.

-To set up IoT Security account, follow the steps:
+To set up a Device Security account, follow the steps:

-This procedure provides you a Secret Access Key and Access Key ID.
-The Secret Access Key is shown only once, so make sure to record it or you’ll need to re-create the Secret Access Key.
+This procedure provides you a Client ID and Client Secret.
+The Client Secret is shown only once, so make sure to record it or you’ll need to re-create the service account.

-3. Go to the Configuration tab and select IoT Security account > Add.
+4. Go to the Configuration tab and select IoT accounts > Add.

 Field Description

-After adding accounts for Cortex XDR and IoT security, check how to collect data from Cortex XDR and IoT Security.
+After adding accounts for Cortex XDR and Device Security, check how to collect data from Cortex XDR and Device Security.

 Set up Firewall/Panorama account